telosnetwork/native-to-evm-escrow-example/README.md

 This repository requires NodeJS 14+ as well as EOSIO's `cleos` & `keosk` and a running `nodeos` instance

-**/!\ The EVM address linked to your native account MUST have enough TLOS in balance to pay for gas fees !**
+**/!\ The EVM address linked to the prods.evm native account MUST have enough TLOS in balance to pay for gas fees !**

 ## Install